iiwaasnet/WindowsServiceHost/README.md

 Simple Windows Service hosting library.
 Allows to install service with *installutil.exe* into Service Control Manager (SCM) or run as a Console Application.

 # Why
-Although [Topshelf](https://github.com/Topshelf/Topshelf) is really nice, it doesn't support installing services with *installutil*, which might be a show-stopper sometines...
+Although [Topshelf](https://github.com/Topshelf/Topshelf) is really nice, it doesn't support installing services with *installutil*, which might be a show-stopper sometimes...

 # Requirements
 **.NET 4.6.x**